Types of Health Insurance Plans: Differences, Pros & Cons (2026)

 Health Care Sharing Plans

-Health sharing plans aren't insurance and provide no legal coverage guarantee.
-Faith-based organizations pool contributions to help pay medical bills, but you have zero protection if they fail or deny requests.
-Many exclude pre-existing conditions and require specific beliefs.
+Health sharing plans aren't insurance and they don't carry a legal coverage guarantee.
+Faith-based organizations pool member contributions to help pay medical bills.
+If the organization fails or denies a request, you have no recourse.

 11. 11